Epic Meal Time: History

 The idea for Epic Meal Time was created when a friend filmed Morenstein eating a Wendy's hamburger that contained six beef patties and eighteen bacon strips to the theme song from The Terminator.
 They posted the footage on YouTube, where it gathered thousands of hits.

 It was from that video that the idea for the first episode of Epic Meal Time, titled "The Worst Pizza Ever!", came about.
 In the episode, which was filmed on July 9, 2010, Morenstein and his friend Alex Perrault drove around to various fast food restaurants in Montréal to purchase ingredients for said pizza.
 The two men purchased a box of KFC popcorn chicken, a Taco Bell Crunchwrap Supreme, a McDonald's Big Mac and Chicken McNuggets, a Wendy's Baconator and french fries, and an A&W Teen Burger (bacon cheeseburger) and onion rings.
 Using a plain cheese pizza they also purchased as a base, Morenstein and Perrault stacked the fast food items on top of and covered the entire dish in cheese, and placed it in an oven to melt the cheese and secure the fast food items to the pizza.
 The entire meal totaled 5,210 calories and 286 grams of fat.
 It was posted on YouTube on October 17, 2010.
-On October 17, 2011, one year after their first video, they re-made their first ever meal, but this time in a cake.
-On October 16, 2012, two years after their first video, they re-made their first ever meal, but this time as a deep dish pizza.
+On October 17, 2011, one year after their first video, they remade their first ever meal, but this time in a cake.
+On October 16, 2012, two years after their first video, they remade their first ever meal, but this time as a deep-dish pizza.

 Morenstein has described the show as "Jackass in the Kitchen".
 Epic Meal Times skull and cookware logo pays homage to Jackasss skull and crutches logo.

 The group filmed a pilot for G4TV.
 They were formerly signed with Revision3, an Internet-based television network, before leaving the network in July 2012.

+During its heyday in the early 2010s, the Epic Meal Time channel would routinely rack up millions of views per video, with its top 20 videos (all from 2010 to 2012) averaging more than 10.6 million views each as of February 2026; however, the last video to be released was in January 2024, with the most recent 20 videos only averaging about 78,000 views.

+The show's decline has been attributed to cast changes, internal disputes, repetition, changing tastes, and stronger competition.